-A full day exploring the levels, where the birding may include Great-white Egret, Bittern, Marsh and Hen Harriers, Water Rail, and huge flocks of wintering duck.
+A full day exploring the levels, where the birding may include Great White and Cattle Egret, Bittern, Marsh and Hen Harriers, Water Rail, and huge flocks of wintering duck.
 Great-crested and Little Grebes fish the open water while Kingfisher zip up the ditches giving their piping calls.
-Loud bursts of song from Cetti’s Warbler come from the reeds, and, if we’re lucky, the subtle ‘pings’ of Bearded Tits can be heard as small flocks fly low over the reedbeds.
+Loud bursts of song from Cetti’s Warbler come from the reeds, and, if we’re lucky, the subtle ‘pings’ of Bearded Tit can be heard as small flocks fly low over the reedbeds.
 Barn Owl hunt the levels at dusk, and Otter are resident and are sometimes seen.
 We’ll explore the reserves at Ham Wall and Shapwick Heath, which combined with many others, are a part of the nationally important Avalon Marshes, comprising of fenland and also created from old peat workings.
-We’ll perhaps end our day with another session watching the Starling roost, with up to a million birds performing their aerial murmuration.

 Day 7 - Friday